mmussett/flogo-crypto-func/README.md

 # flogo-crypto-func

-This is a test application for flogo extension cryptographic function library.
+This is a demonstration application for flogo extension cryptographic function library.

 ## Cryptographic function library